 Finding love after 60 is a major topic of discussion and curiosity for women in the Sixty and Me community – and with good reason.
 Many women over 60 are embarking on a new stage of life with different relationship statuses than were common in our parents’ era.
 Some women are recently divorced.
-Others became widows or simply chose to never to marry in the first place.
+Others became widows or simply chose to never marry in the first place.

 This leaves many women wondering whether it is worth re-entering the dating world and looking for the best way to go about finding love after 60.

-The feedback and insights from the Sixty and Me community are always enlightening and this is especially true when it comes to matters of the heart.
 Here are a few of the main points on the minds of women who are grappling with the challenges and opportunities of finding love after 60:

-Many women in their 60s have been hurt, divorced or widowed.
+Many women in their 60s have been hurt, divorced, or widowed.
 Going through the dissolution of a marriage or a disappointing romantic relationship can often feel intensely painful.
 Many women over 60 are learning how to re-engage with their sense of self-worth and self-love.